devhsoj/awsum/README.md

 All AWS operations triggered by AWS service clients created by awsum are logged to files in a `awsum` directory created in the `~/.aws` directory.

 * `~/.aws/awsum/awsum-global-aws-log-output` for a record of all operations done by executions of awsum.
-* `~/.aws/awsum/awsum-session-aws-log-output-YYYY-MM-DD__HH-MM-SS` (filename format) for operations grouped by individual executions of awsum.
+* `~/.aws/awsum/awsum-session-aws-log-output-YYYY-MM-DD__HH-mm-SS` for operations grouped by individual executions of awsum.

 To get a description of awsum and how to use its commands and sub-commands:
 ```shell